In the first blog of of our exercise group classes series, we’re taking a look at yoga.

 One of the main reasons why yoga is good for you is that is slows you down.
 In a fast-paced world, taking a couple of hours a week to focus on nothing more than your breathing and your body can be a huge boost to mental health.
 Studies have found anxiety levels drop by 40% when performing yoga, and overall depression levels can drop by 50% after three months of practise.
 It is an exercise that can make a huge difference to someone’s life, so why not give it a go?

-If you’re looking to give yoga a try, then why not pop down to Trojan Fitness.
+If you’re looking to give yoga a try, then why not pop down to the Trojan Fitness gym in Northwood.

-If you’re based in Northwood, Ruislip, Uxbridge, Harrow, or any surrounding areas, pop down to our gym and try out on of our exercise classes.
+If you’re based in Eastbridge, Ruislip, Uxbridge, Harrow, or any surrounding areas, pop down and try out on of our exercise classes and see for yourself how fun they can be.

 Boost your physical fitness, reduce your anxiety, and meet new friends.